SuddenH4X/awesome-app-rating/README.md

 - Let the dialog show up on a defined app session or after n days of usage
 - Ask the user to mail his feedback or show a custom feedback form if the user rates below the defined minimum threshold
 - All titles, messages and buttons are customizable
-- You can override all click listeners to fit your needs
+- You can override all click listeners to fit your needs (or to implement extensive tracking)
 - The dialog handles orientation changes correctly
 - Extracts the accent color of your app's theme